The Evolution of a Strong ACH Network

 With the launch of The Payments Institute in 1987 and the establishment of the Accredited ACH Professional program in 1993, NACHA expanded the Network’s accessibility.
 The 1990s also saw the birth of critical groups such as the Cross-Border Council and the Internet Council, which today have evolved into the all-inclusive Payments Innovation Alliance.

-For 40 years, NACHA – The Electronic Payments Association has served as the trustee of the ACH Network, managing the development, administration and rules for the financial network that moves more than 20 percent of all electronic payments each year.
+For more than 40 years, NACHA has served as the trustee of the ACH Network, managing the development, administration and rules for the financial network that moves 25 billion electronic payments each year valued at $43 trillion.
 Through its collaborative, self-regulatory model, NACHA, and the more than 10,000 financial institutions it represents, have facilitated the expansion and diversification of electronic payments on the ACH Network, supporting Direct Deposit and Direct Payment via ACH transactions, including ACH credit and debit transactions; recurring and one-time payments; government, consumer and business-to-business transactions; international payments; and payments plus payment-related information.

 Through NACHA’s expertise and guidance, the ACH Network is now one of the largest, safest and most reliable payment systems, creating value and enabling innovation for all participants.

 Take a walk through the history of NACHA with our interactive, scrolling timeline